guilhermeborgesbastos/live-resume/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License

+The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).